Top Ten Best Broadway Shows And Why They Are So Beloved, Including Hamilton, Wicked, And The Book of Mormon

 The story of the man on the ten dollar bill has been Broadway's number one smash hit since its release.
 The show is performed with a unique combination of rap and song.
-Hamilton is so beloved, that Barack Obama remarked that a love for Hamilton was the only thing he had in common with Dick Cheney.
-The show has received a staggering 11 Tony awards.
+The Hamilton show is so beloved, that Barack Obama remarked that a love for Hamilton was the only thing he had in common with Dick Cheney.
+Hamilton has received a staggering 11 Tony awards.

 2. The Producers